 Change to the Pyrseas source directory (created by the second step above).

 - Define the

 PYTHONPATHenvironment variable to the Pyrseas source directory, e.g., on Linux,

 tox.
 This will create two virtualenvs in a

-.toxsubdirectory–one for Python 2.7 and another for 3.6 or 3.5, install Pyrseas and its prerequisites (Psycopg2 and PyYAML) into each virtualenv and run the unit tests for each combination of PostgreSQL and Python.
+.toxsubdirectory–one for Python 3.6 or 3.5 and another for 2.7, install Pyrseas and its prerequisites (Psycopg2 and PyYAML) into each virtualenv and run the unit tests for each combination of Postgres and Python.